Cloverdale Rodeo and Country Fair

 Cloverdale Rodeo and Country Fair is an annual rodeo and fair located in the town of Cloverdale in Surrey, British Columbia.
 It is held annually at the Cloverdale Fairgrounds during the Victoria Day holiday weekend, from the Friday to Monday.

-Attendance in 2006 was over 20,000.

 History

 The fair was first held in September 1888 in the Surrey Municipal Hall and grounds.
 In 1938, the fair was moved to its current location at the Cloverdale Fairgrounds.

 The rodeo was first held in 1945 and proved so popular that it was taken over by the Lower Fraser Valley Agricultural Association in 1947.

 In 1962, the fair was taken over by the Fraser Valley Exhibition Society, and in 1994, the fair and rodeo were renamed the Cloverdale Rodeo & Exhibition Association.

 In 1996, the 109-year-old annual fall fair was incorporated into the May rodeo weekend.

 In 2007, after controversy over the death of a calf, the rodeo announced that it would drop four timed events, thus disqualifying itself from the Canadian Professional Rodeo Association (CPRA) circuit.

 There was no fair and rodeo from 1917 to 1918 because of World War I and from 1942 to 1944 because of World War II.
 It was cancelled again from 2020 to 2022 because of COVID-19 restrictions.
-It is scheduled to return in 2023.
+It returned in 2023.